Longacre School, Shamley Green, near Guildford

 LONGACRE SCHOOL, SHAMLEY GREEN, NR GUILDFORD

 There’s no denying the beauty of Longacre School’s setting amid the North Downs.
-You’ll find the school on the outskirts of the picturesque village of Shamley Green, within easy reach of both Guildford and Cranleigh, and to get here you’ll meander through beautiful Surrey villages and down pretty country lanes.
+You’ll find the school set on nine acres on the outskirts of the picturesque village of Shamley Green, within easy reach of both Guildford and Cranleigh, and to get here you’ll meander through beautiful Surrey villages and down pretty country lanes.
 It’s really quite something, especially on a sunny spring day.

 Co-educational, Longacre takes children from age 2 ½ (in the nursery) to 11, with a two-class intake from Reception upwards.
 Class sizes are kept small, with no more than 16 children in each Reception class and no more than 18 in classes throughout the rest of the school.

 The school’s structural centrepiece is the original 1902 house which faces onto a courtyard known as The Quad.
 The Quad – in turn – is the central hub of the school: a meeting point in the morning and the place you’ll find parents lingering to chat long after the school day has ended.
-Surrounding The Quad, in a sort of horseshoe shape, other school buildings have been added over the years so that most classrooms, including the Pre-Prep and Nursery look out onto the space (which in spring is set off by a beautiful cherry blossom tree).
+A recent addition to The Quad is a pretty wagon known as The Bear Hut, a wellbeing space in which children are encouraged to visit during their breaks to chat with teachers about any worries, issues or problems they may have.

-It’s not a school where formalities are imposed – kids are allowed to be kids so an untucked shirt isn’t seen as the end of the world, and the head master is almost never called Sir.
-But don’t confuse this with disrespectful and slovenly children – quite the contrary – because manners are held in high regard and children are reminded at regular assemblies.
+It’s not a school where formalities are imposed – kids are allowed to be kids so an untucked shirt isn’t seen as the end of the world, and the Headmaster is almost never called Sir.
+But don’t confuse this with disrespectful and slovenly children – quite the contrary – manners are held in high regard and children are reminded at regular assemblies.

 For a school of this size, they’re excellent.
-One of the first things you’ll notice as your make you way up the winding driveway are the Astroturf pitches for hockey, netball and tennis, and the second thing you’ll probably notice is the new multi-purpose sports hall, which opened in 2015.
+One of the first things you’ll notice as you make your way up the winding driveway are the playing fields and Astroturf pitches for hockey, netball and tennis, and the second thing you’ll probably notice is the multi-purpose sports hall – Palmer Hall – which opened in 2015.
 It’s an impressive space which includes a music and drama room and music practice rooms.

 There are also the usual classroom facilities: an ICT suite (with an impressive collection of iPads), a stunning art studio (with its own pottery kiln), and science lab.